 They braved a perilous journey across the Mediterranean, following Akolo's mother and sister, who had already fled the war-torn country.
 After being reunited in a refugees' home in Switzerland, he once again picked up his passion and was soon spotted by Swiss Super League club Sion.
 His performances there caught Stuttgart's eye, and the rest, as they say, is history.

 Or rather, the present.
-Akolo has started five of Stuttgart's Bundesliga fixtures this season and he has already demonstrated a knack for scoring important goals.
+Akolo has started eight of Stuttgart's Bundesliga fixtures this season and he has already demonstrated a knack for scoring important goals.
 His first levelled the score at 1-1 away to Schalke on Matchday 3, while his second sealed a 1-0 win over Wolfsburg on Matchday 4 to earn Stuttgart their second victory.
 His match-winning strike against Cologne was no less important.

 Watch: Chadrac's winner against Wolfsburg